bluegreensea/TheOtherRoles-zh_TW/README.zh_tw.md

     - `Climb texture (optional)`:
         - This texture will be rendered in front of the player, when he's climbing.
         - The name of the texture needs to follow the pattern `hatname_climb.png`.
 - **Testing:** You can test your hat design by putting all the files in the `\TheOtherHats\Test` subfolder of your mod folder.
-Then whenever you start a freeplay game, you and all the dummies will be wearing the new hat.
-You don't need to restart Among Us if you change the hat files, just exit and reenter the freeplay mode.
+Then whenever you start a Freeplay game, you and all the dummies will be wearing the new hat.
+You don't need to restart Among Us if you change the hat files, just exit and reenter the Freeplay mode.

 - **Submission:** If you got a hat design, you can submit it on our [Discord server](https://discord.gg/77RkMJHWsM).
 We'll look at all the hats and add all the good ones to the game.